rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/translation.md

 information that needs to be provided by the code to do so.

 ### Compile-time validation and typed identifiers
-rustc's Fluent resources for the default locale (`en-US`) are in the [`compiler/rustc_error_messages/messages.ftl`] file.
-Currently, each crate which defines translatable diagnostics has its own Fluent resource in a file named `messages.ftl`.
+Currently, each crate which defines translatable diagnostics has its own Fluent resource in a file named `messages.ftl`, such as [`compiler/rustc_borrowck/messages.ftl`] and [`compiler/rustc_parse/messages.ftl`].

 rustc's `fluent_messages` macro performs compile-time validation of Fluent resources and generates code to make it easier to refer to Fluent messages in